Identification of single-input-single-output quantum linear systems: Proving that there exists a minimal physical system with transfer function

 \section{Proving that there exists a minimal physical system with transfer function \eqref{huck2}}

-Firstly, since we know that the system described by $\Xi(s)$ is physical, then the result of connecting it in series to another physical quantum system will be physical.
+First, since we know that the system described by $\Xi(s)$ is physical, then the result of connecting it in series to another physical quantum system will be physical.
 To this end, consider the system

-where $G$ was our original system and $G_i$ is a single mode active system with coupling $c_-=0$, $c_+=\sqrt{2\mathrm{Re}\mu_i}$, and hamiltonian $\Omega_-=\mathrm{Im}\mu_i$, $\Omega_+=0$, where $\mu_i$ are given in the form of $\Xi^{(1)}(s)$.
+where $G$ was our original system and $G_i$ is a single mode active system with coupling $c_-=0$, $c_+=\sqrt{2\mathrm{Re}\mu_i}$, and Hamiltonian $\Omega_-=\mathrm{Im}\mu_i$, $\Omega_+=0$, where $\mu_i$ are given in the form of $\Xi^{(1)}(s)$.
 Then $\tilde{\mathcal{G}}$ is physical and is described by the transfer function $\Xi^{(2)}(s)$.
 Also it must be stable because the transfer functions $\Xi^{}(s)$ and $\Xi^{(1)}(s)$ have poles in the left half of the complex plane only.
 However, it is not minimal.

 To find a minimal system employ the quantum Kalman decomposition from \cite{new}.
-The result is that this system may be written in the form of eq.
+The result is that this system may be written in the form of Eqs.
 (103) and (104) in \cite{new}.
 Hence the system is transfer function equivalent to the \textit{minimal} system with matrices (in quadrature form) $\left(\tilde{A}_{co}, B_{co}, C_{co}\right)$ from \cite{new}.
-This system gives a minimal realisation of the transfer function $\Xi^{(2)}(s)$.
-It can also can be verified that it is physical (this either follows because its transfer function is doubled-up and symplectic \cite{peter} or alternatively from the results in \cite{new}) and that the matrices $\left(\tilde{A}_{co}, B_{co}, C_{co}\right)$ are of doubled-up type, as required.
+This system gives a minimal realization of the transfer function $\Xi^{(2)}(s)$.
+It can also can be verified that it is physical (this either follows because its transfer function is doubled-up and symplectic \cite{peter} or alternatively from the results in \cite{new}) and that the matrices $\left(\tilde{A}_{co}, B_{co}, C_{co}\right)$ are of the doubled-up type, as required.

 Finally, since two stable and minimal quantum systems connected in series is always minimal (see a proof of this below), then it is clear that $\Xi^{(2)}(s)$ must necessarily be of size $n-k$.
 To see the previous claim, suppose that we have two minimal systems $(C_1, A_1)$ and $(C_2, A_2)$, where $C_i$ is the coupling matrix of the system and $A_1$ is the usual system matrix.
-Connecting these systems in series ($(C_1, A_1)$ into $(C_2, A_2)$) we get the resultant coupling and system matrices \cite{zhou}
+Connecting these systems in series [$(C_1, A_1)$ into $(C_2, A_2)$] we get the resultant coupling and system matrices \cite{zhou}

 Recall that in order to show that the QLS (C,A) is minimal it is enough to show that the pair $(A, -C^\flat)$ is controllable \cite{Indep}.
 This is equivalent to the condition that for all eigenvalues and left eigenvectors of $A$, i.e. $vA=v\lambda $ then $vC^\flat \neq0$ \cite{zhou}.